robbiehammond/Image-Fractalizer/README.md

 ### Runtime Explanation
 Depending on the image dimensions and division size, the fractalizer took anywhere from 2 seconds to 5 minutes to complete on an Intel i7-4790k for reasonably sized images and division sizes.
 As as safeguard to block against extremely long fractalization times, the program automatically compares a value calculated from the inputted image's dimensions and the inputted division size to a threshold value.
-Before fractalization, the program will tell you if the image will take a long time to fractalize, and then it will offer to resize it for you so that it can run faster if you so choose.
+Using the result of this comparison, the program will tell you if the image will take a long time to fractalize, and then it will offer to resize it for you so that it can run faster if you so choose.
 In addition, the GUI does have a progress bar, so you are able to see the rate at which the fractalizer is running on your hardware.